 But if the 120Hz screen, improved cameras, and slightly more RAM or storage have caught your attention, the iPhone 14 Max might be the best iPhone for you—especially if you don't actually need the larger display size of the iPhone 14 variant.

 If you like the new camera features, buy it.
 New features like Cinematic Mode and ProRes will entice film filmmakers looking for more "pro" tools, and the iPhone 14 Max's macro mode offers a fresh and intriguing alternative to traditional shooting.
-The iPhone 14 Max has a longer battery life than previous iPhones from the manufacturer, lasting a full day under normal use.
+The iPhone 14 Max (including iPhone 15 models) has a longer battery life than previous iPhones from the manufacturer, lasting a full day under normal use.
 The iPhone 14 Max is one of the most potent smartphones we've ever got, though all iPhone 13 models are formidable.
 If you want to regularly push your phone to its limits, this might be the phone for you.

-Free PDF Reader for iPhone
+Best PDF Reader for iPhone

 Additionally, you may scan files directly from your smartphone while on the road, including pictures, papers, receipts, invoices, business cards, notepads, and other items.
 Go paperless and digital by saving the scanned documents in PDF format using UPDF.
 Whether you have iPhone 13 or iPhone 14 you will be able to make the best use of UPDF for all of your online digital document and visual editing needs.